chefdommm/Fin-Tech-Assignment-1/README.md

 <mark>What is the name of the company </mark>

- The comapny I'm basing my case study is Mogo Finance Technology Inc.Mogo is a finance app and platform with an estimated 800,000 base users that empowers consumers with simple solutions to help control their financial well being and goals and at the same time reducing Canada's carbon footprint
+ The company I'm basing my case study is Mogo Finance Technology Inc.Mogo is a finance app and platform with an estimated 800,000 base users that empowers consumers with simple solutions to help control their financial well being and goals and at the same time reducing Canada's carbon footprint

 <mark>when was the company incorporated</mark>

 Mogo was incorporated in 2003.
-Mogo optained their IPO on june 26 2015 on the TSX : MOGO
+Mogo obtained their IPO on june 26 2015 on the TSX : MOGO

 <mark>Who are the founders of the company</mark>